dsrkafuu/dsr-index/README.md

 ## CDN

-All static assets is packaged by `file-loader` then write to `dist/`.
-When in production mode, the `publicPath` will be set to jsDelivr and removed the content hash in `filename`.
+All static assets is packaged by `file-loader` then write to `dist/assets/`.

+When in production mode, the `publicPath` of files in `src/cdn/` will be set to jsDelivr and removed the content hash in `filename`.

 ## LICENSE